OFCRA/-ofcra-groups/README.md

 # OFA_groups

-Addon providing OFCRA groups in editor
+This add-on provides OFCRA groups in editor

+It can be downloaded from OFCRA Arma3Sync repository.